-PD1: Career Fundamentals gives students the tools they need to find their first co-op job and succeed in the workplace.
-The course develops core career skills and helps students understand the processes that govern Waterloo’s co-op program.
+PD1: Career Fundamentals gives students the tools they need to find their first job, develop core career skills, and succeed in the workplace.
+The version of the course taken by co-op students introduces them to the processes and technology underpinning the University's co-op program.

 What do PD1 students do?

 - Develop their résumés through feedback and in-person critiques

 - Refine their interview skills during the application process by signing up for mock interviews and practicing responses through course assessments

 - Reflect on their existing skills and values and articulate those skills to potential employers